Background pattern

 • If you are breastfeeding.

-• If you know that you metabolize codeine very quickly to morphine.
+• If you know you metabolize codeine to morphine very quickly.

-If you have reduced kidney, heart, or liver function, head injuries, hypothyroidism, prostate hypertrophy, adrenal insufficiency, or are taking anticoagulants, consult your doctor before taking this medication.
+If you have reduced kidney, heart, or liver function, head injuries, hypothyroidism, prostatic hypertrophy, adrenal insufficiency, have blood coagulation disorders, or are being treated with anticoagulants, you should consult your doctor before taking this medication.

-If you are taking anti-inflammatory medications or other types of medications, as certain medications may interact with Dolmen and produce undesirable effects (see "Other medications and Dolmen").
+If you are taking anti-inflammatory medications or other types of medications, as certain medications can interact with Dolmen and produce unwanted effects (see "Other medications and Dolmen").

 If you have or have had rhinitis or urticaria.